 Subsidence occurs when the ground beneath your home starts to sink, causing the property to move on its foundations.
-Clay soil is particularly prone to subsidence because it is sensitive to moisture, expanding when it's wet and contracting when it's dry.
+Clay soil is particularly prone to subsidence because it’s sensitive to moisture, expanding when it's wet and contracting when it's dry.

 Ideally, the ground shrinks in the dry summer months when there is little rain and expands in the winter as it soaks up moisture – so there is no permanent movement and no lasting damage.
-But if we experience unusually dry weather for a sustained period, clay soil does not get chance to recover and problems can arise.
+But if we get unusually dry weather for a long period, clay soil doesn’t get chance to recover and problems can arise.